 The Open Society Foundations first started working in Italy in 2008, offering support to groups who were challenging abuses of power by the government of the then prime minister, Silvio Berlusconi.
 Our work included supporting legal challenges to the concentration of media ownership under the Berlusconi administration, and the successful effort to challenge the legality of draconian legislation targeting Italy’s Roma and Sinti minority.

 Over the next few years, this focus on combatting discrimination against minorities expanded to address the growing challenge of ensuring the humane treatment of migrants.
 We have supported groups campaigning to secure media access to closed detention camps, as well as providing backing for efforts to smooth the inclusion of new migrants into Italian society.
 At the same time, we have worked with groups involved in a range of other issues including: drug policy reform, protecting gay rights, and promoting civic and youth participation.

 Nine Facts about Our Work in Italy:

-- The Open Society Foundations funding of projects in Italy amounted to around 2.5 percent of our total European grant giving in 2016.
+- The Open Society Foundations funding of projects in Italy amounted to around 2.5 percent of our total European budget for grant giving in 2017.

 - As part of our global support for accountable government, the Foundations have supported Diritto di Sapere, which helps Italian citizens get answers from government institutions about issues that concern them—such as how much money local authorities allocated to road repairs last year, or the budget of a local hospital.

 - Across Europe we have supported groups that mobilize local citizens who want to do something to help migrant families.
 In Italy, Refugees Welcome Italia, for example, promotes the integration of refugees who are hosted by Italian families without cost to the state.

 - Another of the groups we supported, Terra!
 Onlus, promotes supply chain transparency and has campaigned for labeling on products to guide consumers towards an informed choice about the products’ origins.

 - The Open Society Foundations have supported Italian human rights lawyers who have successfully challenged the government on a range of issues, including media ownership, public access to information, illegal data retention, and the rights of refugees and Roma.